SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects_V2.md

 ### New Feature: SAP Java Buildpack without application roles
 In case you are not interested in Authorization checks with application specific roles in your J2EE application, this is now possible.
-You can just disable local scopes as authorities in the buildpack via the system environment variable `DISABLE_LOCAL_SCOPE_AS_AUTHORITIES.
+You can just disable local scopes as authorities in the buildpack via the system environment variable `DISABLE_LOCAL_SCOPE_AS_AUTHORITIES`.
 By default it is set to `false`.
 If it is set to true, then the scopes/role check will not be performed on the local scopes but on the original scopes which are part of the `scope` claim of the token, such as "openid".

 ```java
 @WebServlet(HelloJavaServlet.ENDPOINT)